mtk/teco/README.md

 `<.-z; 2fwl i,EMPTY$ l>`

   * "<" loop body ">"
-  * ".-z" (point - end of buffer)
+  * ".-z" - an integer expression: current point - end of buffer
-  * ";" end loop test (if prefix arg ".-z" is >= 0)
+  * ";" - end loop test, if prefix arg ".-z" is >= 0, you exit the loop
-  * "2fwl" is really three things: "2" => repeat count, "fw" => bounds
+  * "2fwl" - really three things: "2" => repeat count, "fw" => bounds
-    of a word, "l" => move forward
+    of a word, and "l" => move forward using prefix arg bounds
   * "iSTRING-TO-INSERT$" (where $ is actually ESC)
-  * "l" (with no args) move to the beginning of the next line
+  * "l" - with no args, move to the beginning of the next line

-While this is easily done with a keyboard macro, the TECO language offers more functionality and is often quicker to use if you're willing to pay the cost of learning how to use it.
-Personally, I'm addicted to clearing a buffer by executing the TECO program `hk`.
+While this is easily done in modern ELisp-based EMACS with a keyboard macro, the TECO language offers more functionality than keyboard macros and is often quicker to use.
+Personally, I'm addicted to clearing a buffer by executing the short TECO program `hk`.

 Dale Worley (worley@alum.mit.edu) implemented this TECO interpreter in Elisp.
-It was originally available from the old EMACS LCD archive and was still kicking around the EmacsWiki.
-Since I still use it, I created this package to make it available from the modern Emacs package system.
+It was originally available from the old EMACS LCD archive and is still kicking around the EmacsWiki.
+I created this package to make it available from the modern Emacs package system.

 <https://en.wikipedia.org/wiki/TECO_(text_editor)>